leandro-temperoni/Recipes/README.md

 - Dependency injection with Dagger 2 **(achieved)**
 - Unit testing with JUnit **(achieved)**
 - Code coverage reports with Jacoco **(achieved)**
-- Continuos integration with Jenkins
+- Kotlin as language **(in progress)**
-- Kotlin as language
+- Android Architecture components
-- Support for GraphQL backend
+- Continuous integration with Circle CI
 - More to come!